Sustainability

 4. Metrics and targets

 In November 2021, we set our first medium-to long-term GHG emissions reduction target to reduce the risks associated with climate change, based on scenario-based analysis.
-In October 2022, we added Scope3 to the target.
+In October 2022, we added Scope 3 to the target.

-(*) Scopes 1, 2, and 3
+(*) Scope 1, 2, and 3

 Scope 1